 What’s interesting about that is that these results could be used to determine how strong of a competitor a specific website is within your targeted location.
 The same way you could measure potential of an industry - find the highest ranking website within that industry and see how much traffic they are pulling in from targeted location.

 Want to learn to build high traffic into your own website?
-Learn from people that have already done it.
+Learn from people that have already done it - your competitors.

 Section right below your numbers shows mostly which regions you’re ranking most keywords in and how well you’ve been doing in the past.